stanley7/BAP-unipotsdam/README.md

 All of this raw data is sourced from our previous work [Collaborative Dialogue in Minecraft](https://www.aclweb.org/anthology/P19-1537/).

 # Preprocessed data
-We preprocess the raw data to obtain train/val/test samples for the Builder Action Prediction (BAP) task.
+The original authors preprocess the raw data to obtain train/val/test samples for the Builder Action Prediction (BAP) task.
 These may be downloaded from https://uofi.box.com/s/pwm7gr71hncqbtyscy9quyd446j19ydx.

 There are two files per data split:
 - `<split name>-samples.pkl`: A list of samples.
 The data format for a sample can be found [here](docs/data_format.md).
 - `<split name>-jsons.pkl`: A list of game logs.
 A game log is a json/dict corresponding to a dialog.
 These are from the original Minecraft Dialogue Corpus.
 Samples are extracted from every such log.

-Similarly the `Augmented data` subdirectory contains samples and jsons for the augmented training data (original + synthetic).
-We only augment training data.

 ## Data preprocessing
 All of our code resides in [python](python).
 If you want to re-generate the samples yourself, run data_loader.py as follows: